 IT ALL BEGAN AT A LITTLE 1,000 WATT RADIO STATION IN WESTERN NEW YORK

 And in a way, it did.
 While at SUNY Geneseo working on my Communications degree, I began working the 4:30 pm to sign-off shift at WCJW in Warsaw, NY.
 A daytime station, "The Heart of Western New York" went dark for the day when the sun went down.
 In the summer, this could be 8:45 pm.
 In the winter, I just got there and went back home.
 Biggest challenge: creating a 15-minute newscast in just 30 minutes in the days of teletypes, cart machines, and razor-blade editing.

 After college, I worked in advertising and radio at various agencies and stations, including ICE Communications, Roberts Communications, WCMF and "The New WSAY."
 In the ad biz, I was a writer and eventually creative supervisor.
 Radio-wise, I hosted the morning show at WCMF (pre-Wease) and was mid-day host, along with being program director at both stations.

 At WCMF with Blaine Schwartz and Bimp the Wonder Panda.

-For those with a penchant for nostalgia or a high audio tolerance level, here are two airchecks and a WCMF sales demo tape from back in the day.
+For those with a penchant for nostalgia or a high audio tolerance level, here are three radio airchecks from back in the day.
 Click either or all three if you're eating Grape Nuts and have time to kill.